 Seniors have the option to hire in-home care services or move to an assisted living community, nursing home or memory care unit to ensure their needs are met, but most prefer to receive care in the comfort of their own homes from those they know best—their family members.
-Long-term care costs tend to deter elders from paying for care as well.
 The Genworth Cost of Care Survey 2019 estimates that the national median cost of an assisted living facility is $4,051 per month, while the cost of a semi-private room in a skilled nursing facility is $7,513 per month.
 Sadly, many people do not plan accordingly for these future needs.
 Even if a senior has amassed significant retirement savings and assets, their funds may not last long when care expenses alone can add up to $50,000 or $100,000 per year.

 Providing care in seniors’ own homes usually allows elders to delay placement in long-term care settings or avoid it altogether.
 This choice generally saves elders money (although it often involves great personal sacrifice from family caregivers).
 A report published by the AARP Public Policy Institute estimated that about 41 million family caregivers provided 34 billion hours of care in 2017.
 The economic value of their unpaid contributions totaled approximately $470 billion.

 Older adults who have not been fortunate enough to plan financially for old age have more limited options.
 There are some government programs that can help offset the costs of elder care, but they usually offer limited coverage or have strict eligibility requirements and/or long wait lists.
-The truth is that many seniors have too much money to qualify for financial assistance from programs like Medicaid but too little money to pay for care out of pocket.
+Although some states have created programs that pay family caregivers, no state covers 24/7 care in the home.
 All these factors have led to millions of family caregivers contributing their time, money and energy to ensure their aging loved ones’ needs are met.